and-oli/DevTools-extension-for-Performance-Panel-prototype/README.md

 the [extension](./DevToolsPlugin.js) calls the service worker to fetch the data, and this forwards the request to the content script.
 The data is then passed back the chain and injected to DevTools by the extension using the proposed `devtools.performance.registerPerformanceExtensionData` API.

+## Try it
+A deployed version of the application this extension works with is available at https://corgi-collage-react.vercel.app/.
+You need to install the extension in a Chrome version that contains the changes to DevTools that implement the proposed devtools.performance API.